-We will explore priorities for free movement in Europe on 7-8 July, with 16 participants from grassroots movements and those directly working with communities.
-If you would like to join, please do not hesitate to get in touch.
-You can also share your input by filling out this brief survey.
+We explored priorities for free movement in Europe on 7-8 July, with 16 participants from grassroots movements and those directly working with communities.

 We approach all themes through an intersectional lens, centring how a person’s social or political identity and personal characteristics can combine to create different modes of discrimination, exclusion, and oppression.
 We will consider issues across both digital and non-digital space.